 You can also earn a second free night if you spend $30,000 or more on the card in a calendar year … and then another if you spend $60,000 or more – for a total of three free night certificates per year.

-But it's not just the ease and speed of earning these certificates that makes them so valuable.
+But it's not just the ease and speed of earning these certificates that make them so valuable.
 Unlike other hotel chains that place caps on which tiers of properties you can book using these certificates, there's no cap on how much a hotel night can cost in points to use Hilton free night awards.
 Whether it's a Hilton Garden Inn in Des Moines, Iowa, or the Waldorf Astoria resort in Maui, so long as you can find standard award availability, you can book it.

 Read our guide on the best ways to redeem Hilton free night certificates!